MLB playoffs: Why these Yankees finally won the ALCS

 The Soto-Judge stack

-The most tangible way to illustrate this is to simply point out that Judge hit 353 times with at least runner on base this season, second-most in baseball behind Atlanta's Matt Olson.
+The most tangible way to illustrate this is to simply point out that Judge hit 353 times with at least runner on base this season, second most in baseball behind Atlanta's Matt Olson.
 Judge drove in a career-high 144 runs this season -- a product of his level of play, yes, but also because he was always hitting with someone on base.
 Often it was Soto, who chewed the opposing pitcher the same way he did Cleveland's Hunter Gaddis on Saturday.

-Soto took the spoils on Saturday but often, he's just taking a walk -- 129 of them during the season -- to set the table for Judge and those behind him.
+Soto took the spoils Saturday but often, he's just taking a walk -- 129 of them during the season -- to set the table for Judge and those behind him.
 Judge had an astronomical 1.237 OPS this season when hitting with at least one runner on.

 The Soto-Judge stack, by some measures the most productive one-two single-season duo since the days of Ruth and Lou Gehrig, is a wearying prospect for every pitching staff to navigate four or five times a game, even if one of them (Judge in this case) isn't hitting that well.